Elim Constituency

 Elim Constituency is an electoral constituency in the Omusati Region of Namibia.
-It had 15,210 inhabitants in 2004 and 7,883 registered voters in 2020.
+It had 7,883 registered voters in 2020.
 Its district capital is the settlement of Elim.

-Elim borders to the north and west to the constituencies Okalongo and Oshikuku and in the east to the Oshana Region.
+Elim Constituency covers an area of 444 sqkm.
+It had a population of 11,406 in 2011, up from 10,850 in 2001.
+It borders to the north and west to the constituencies Okalongo and Oshikuku and in the east to the Oshana Region.
 There are a number of villages in the constituency, some being: Onashiku, Iiyale, Iino, Olupumbu, Iiyanguti, Olupembana, Ondangwa, Onegali, Onamega.

 The constituency contains the homestead of Iipumpu Ya Tshilongo, king of the Uukwambi from 1907 to 1932.
 The homestead in Onashiku was proclaimed a national monument in 2014, and de-proclaimed a few months later.